arduino/docs-content/content/arduino-cloud/06.features/04.ota-getting-started/ota-getting-started.md

 **6.** Once the sketch has uploaded to your board, let’s check that everything is working as it should.
-To do so, go back to the IoT Cloud and once in there, go to the **smart_led** dashboard we created before.
+To do so, go back to the Arduino Cloud and once in there, go to the **smart_led** dashboard we created before.
 Now, when you turn the **light** widget in the dashboard ON or OFF, the LED in your board should also turn ON or OFF.

 ![Final dashboard.](assets/final_dashboard.png)

-Now that we have checked that everything is working as it should, let’s go back to the **Things > smart_led >**  **Sketch** tab in the IoT Cloud, and see what has happened there.
+Now that we have checked that everything is working as it should, let’s go back to the **Things > smart_led >**  **Sketch** tab in the Arduino Cloud, and see what has happened there.

 Once in the sketch tab, let’s open the board's drop down menu.
 There, a new option to connect our board should be available.
 The name of the board configured for the cloud will appear, followed by the **Over-the-Air** option.